In my bachelor's thesis, I put a focus on design with social impact in the context of smart cities.

 In the user research for this project I found two major downsides for people who already create technological solutions to solve issues in a city:

 Project Kanju aims to support makers by providing a platform where they can make their ideas or products available to a greater audience.
-Furthermore the interaction of entering projects is built in a way that lets makers empathise with the situation of their potential users.
+Furthermore the interaction of entering projects is built in a way that lets makers empathize with the situation of their potential users.
 This aims to enhance the quality of the presentation as well as the products, teaching makers to develop with their users in mind.

 Additionally the maker’s area of Project Kanju contains all the (rated) ideas and potentialities entered by citizens.
 So it helps makers to solve the problems that really matter and give their work a meaning.

 The outcome of this Bachelor project is more than just a theoretical concept.
-In close consultation with my user group I decided to develop an API - a connection interface for all the different parts of Project Kanju.
+In close consultation with my user group, I decided to develop an API - a connection interface for all the different parts of Project Kanju.
 This lays the foundation for an implementation of the whole system rather than developing one separated part of it.
 Furthermore it forms the basis to implement parts of the system quickly without losing the connection to the greater context.
-As a proof of concept I developed a first prototype of the makers area (third level) based on my API architecture.
+As a proof of concept, I developed a first prototype of the makers area (third level) based on my API architecture.

 This Bachelors projects was marked with a first-class honour by the Darmstadt University of Applied Sciences.
 It is featured at the website of my Bachelor course.